AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 When working with these `Seurat` objects, please bear in mind the following:

 * They were _not_ processed with a `Seurat` pipeline.
-They were processed using the same pipeline as all OpenScPCA objects (e.g., with `Bioconductor`), and then converted to a `Seurat` format
+They were processed using the same pipeline as all OpenScPCA objects were (e.g., with `Bioconductor`), and then converted to `Seurat` format
   * Notably, they do contain the raw data counts, allowing you to perform normalization, dimension reduction, etc. with `Seurat` directly if you so choose
 * To be more consistent with `Seurat` analysis pipelines, gene names in these objects use gene symbols rather than Ensembl ids